Extremal examples of collapsible complexes and random discrete Morse theory: Asymptotic complicatedness of barycentric subdivisions

 A particularly effective refinement, from this point of view, is the ``barycentric subdivision'', as the following results suggest: \begin{compactenum}[(1)] \item given an arbitrary PL ball, some iterated barycentric subdivision of it is collapsible \cite{AdiprasitoBenedetti2011pre}; \item for every PL sphere, some iterated barycentric subdivision of it is polytopal~\cite{AdiprasitoIzmestiev2013pre}; \item for every PL triangulation of any smooth manifold that has a handle decomposition of $c_i$ $i$-handles, some iterated barycentric subdivision of it admits $(c_0, \ldots, c_d)$ as optimal discrete Morse vector~\cite{Benedetti2012pre}. \end{compactenum}

 In this section we focus on the \emph{average} discrete Morse vector, rather than on the smallest one.
 In \cite[p.~13]{BenedettiLutz2014} it was observed experimentally that the (observed) average number of critical cells in the random computation of discrete Morse vectors can decrease for ``complicated'' triangulations (which we experienced for the examples \texttt{trefoil\_bsd}, \texttt{double\_trefoil\_bsd}, and \texttt{triple\_trefoil\_bsd}) after performing a single barycentric subdivision.
-Here we show that this experiment is misleading, in the sense that the observed average should rapidly increase after a finite number $\ell$ of barycentric subdivisions.\footnote{Of course, observing this phenomenon experimentally may be difficult, due to (1) computational expense of treating barycentric subdivisions after the first or second iteration, (2) the possibility that the probabilities $p_1$, $p_2$, and $p_3$ determined by Lemma \ref{lem:pos} are so small that one needs an extremely large $\ell$ to appreciate the effect.}
+Here we show that this experiment is misleading, in the sense that the observed average should rapidly increase after a finite number $\ell$ of barycentric subdivisions.\footnote{Of course, observing this phenomenon experimentally may be difficult, due to (1) computational expense of treating barycentric subdivisions after the first or second iteration, (2) the possibility that the probabilities $p_1$, $p_2$, and $p_3$ determined by Lemma \ref{lem:pos} below are so small that one needs an extremely large $\ell$ to appreciate the effect.}

 We show that after a constant number, say $\alpha$, of barycentric subdivisions (a number larger than~$1$, but universally bounded, i.e., independent of the $3$-complex chosen) every $3$-complex $C$ will contain a $2$-dimensional copy of the dunce hat $D$ as a subcomplex in any of its subdivided tetrahedra.
-As a consequence, the expected number of critical cells in a discrete Morse vector for the $(\ell+\alpha)$-th barycentric subdivision of any $3$-dimensional simplicial complex grows exponentially in $\ell$.
+As a consequence, we will see in Theorem~\ref{thm:exp} that the expected number of critical cells in a discrete Morse vector for the $(\ell+\alpha)$-th barycentric subdivision of any $3$-dimensional simplicial complex grows exponentially in $\ell$.